Brantham: Historical buildings and notable former residents

 Brantham's parish church of St. Michael and All Angels dates back to the 14th century, although it is believed a religious building has been on the site for over 1,000 years.
 The church also has connections with Dodnash Priory (founded in 1188).
 When the priory was dissolved at the time of the Reformation, it is thought that some of the priory's medieval glass was fitted in one of the south-facing nave windows.
 The church underwent extensive repairs in 2004 after fundraising efforts and a £23,000 grant from the UK National Lottery.

 St Michael's owns one of only two known religious paintings by John Constable.
 "Christ blessing the children" was presented to the church by the artist himself in 1805.
 A reproduction hangs on display in the church today but the original is kept at the Ipswich Museum.
 Brantham is generally acknowledged, along with Flatford, Dedham and East Bergholt, to be part of "Constable Country".
 The artist chose a cottage in the village overlooking the Stour as a subject to one of his sketches 'Fisherman's cottage in Brantham with a view of Mistley Hall' in 1796.
 The drawing, which is in the V&A Museum in London, is one of the earliest dated drawings by Constable of which the whereabouts are now known.

 The Tudor didactic poet Thomas Tusser settled at Katwade (now Cattawade) and is believed to have written his most famous work A Hundreth Good Pointes of Husbandrie at Brantham Hall.
 The lord of the manor of Brantham in the 15th century was 'shire knight of Suffolk' Sir John Braham (d.1420).

-The village's oldest pub, the Brantham Bull, is a 16th-century grade 2 listed building.
+The village's oldest pub, the Brantham Bull, is a 16th-century Grade II listed building.
 Some of the beams from the building are thought to have come from the wreckage of the Spanish Armada, and over the centuries the building has also been used as a court house and a prison.
 Witch-finder general Matthew Hopkins once hanged a lady by the name of Nancy on the green outside the front of the building.
 A passage used by smugglers used to run from the pub's cellar out to the River Stour.